vuestorefront/storefront-ui/packages/vue/docs/migration-guide.md

   2. SfHeading wrapped in div
   3. SfSearchbar button added on loupe icon so it is now active
   4. SfSelect scrollbar added to the native element
   5. Add SfButtons to SfStoreLocator to wrap whole store component and make it clickable
+  6. SfProductCard with price range

 <!-- ### Deletions
  -->